The Mercury primitive types are mapped to the following C types:

-string are passed to and from C as C variables whose type is
+Mercury variables of primitive type are passed to and from C as C variables of the corresponding C type.

 For the Mercury standard library type ‘bool.bool’, there is a